All Episodes

 But here's the way to explain it.

-A person, nine out of ten times who tells you that they are a social liberal and a fiscal conservative, simply is trying to tell you that they're pro-choice and don't want to use the words.
+A person, nine out of ten times, who tells you that they are a social liberal and a fiscal conservative simply is trying to tell you that they're pro-choice and don't want to use the words.

-They're just they're for abortion.
+They're just for abortion.

-They're just they're pro-choicers.
+They're pro-choicers.

 Interesting.